 After the Joint Commission receives your complaint, they send you a letter telling you that they have your complaint.
 That letter will include a tracking number you can refer to if needed.
 After the investigation is done, you should receive another letter telling you whether and which Joint Commission hospital standards were investigated.
 You will also receive limited information about the outcome of the investigation.
 If your complaint triggered an unannounced survey of the hospital, the findings from that survey can be shared with you.
 In every case, information from the complaint will become part of the Joint Commission's record about the hospital.
 It can help staff look for patterns of problems the next time the hospital is reviewed.

-Medicare: If Medicare (federal health insurance for people over age 65 or people under 65 who are disabled) pays for your or your loved one's care, you may have an additional place to go with a quality of care concern.
-Medicare pays organizations to oversee the quality of care provided to Medicare patients.
-In Pennsylvania, that organization is called Quality Insights of Pennsylvania.
+Medicare: If Medicare (federal health insurance program for people over age 65 or people under 65 who are disabled) pays for your or your loved one's care, you have an additional place to go with a quality of care concern.
+Medicare pays a Quality Improvement Organization (QIO) to take complaints from Medicare patients.
+In Pennsylvania, that organization is called Livanta.

-After you file a complaint with Quality Insights and allow release of your medical records, a Board-certified physician reviews your records.
+After you file a complaint with Livanta and allow release of your medical records, a doctor reviews your records.
 Then you get a letter indicating whether the hospital did or didn't provide the expected level and type of care in your case.
-Quality Insights generally focuses on improving the performance of the hospital, not on punishing it.
-If you are still in the hospital, the review should take 38 to 83 days.
-If you are no longer receiving services, the review can take up to 165 days to complete, depending on whether a quality problem is found.
+Livanta generally focuses on improving the performance of the hospital, not on punishing it.

 Other Health Organizations

 Your health insurance plan or HMO: Hospitals usually work with a health insurance plan or HMO.
 Call your health plan's customer service number, explain the problem and ask whether you can file a complaint about the care provided in a hospital affiliated with the health plan.
-Or look in the section of the HMO's website that is devoted to complaints, appeals or grievances for information or forms to file.
+Or look at the "complaints", "appeals", or "grievances" section of the HMO's website for information or forms to file.

 The Consumer Health Coalition is a non-profit Pittsburgh-based consumer health advocacy organization that provides information on health care quality and access.
-The Consumer Health Coalition provides educational workshops and trainings to consumers.
+The Coalition provides educational workshops and trainings for consumers.
 As part of its Patient Safety Initiative, the Coalition is collecting stories about patients' experiences and concerns with their care in hospitals and from doctors.